 Your Borrowing Power

-A UCC filing can affect your ability to obtain other business loans.
+A lien can affect your ability to obtain other business loans.
 Since a lender already has a lien on some or all of your collateral, it might be difficult to secure funding from another unsecured lender.

 Traditional lending institutions that offer loans and lines of credit want to be first in line with their lien position.
 They would rather not deal with any other outstanding debt preferences behind another lender.

 A secured loan requires hard collateral.
 But an unsecured loan does not.
 You could apply for an unsecured business loan as a financing option.

 It’s important to know if you have any liens or if a previous lien has been lifted before applying for any type of business loan.

 Your Business Credit

 Although it’s not typical, a UCC lien might affect your ability to obtain a personal loan.
 It will however affect your ability to take out a business loan as all creditors prefer to be in first place with their UCC-1 filing.

 You should understand what collateral you’re putting down when you apply for funding.
 In addition, you need to know if the lender is placing a lien on your assets.

 If so, you need to know whether it’s a specific collateral or blanket lien.
 It’s important to know what the lien covers and how long it will be there until it’s removed from your business’s credit report.